 Are scones and biscuits the same?

 They’re not.
 You’ll find that the texture and shape of scones and biscuits are typically very different.
-This is because scones have eggs in them while biscuits usually will not have any eggs in them.
+This is because scones have eggs in them while biscuits usually will not.
 Scones are also drier in texture as well.

 Why are my scones hard?